Nazia Khanum

-Nazia Khanum, OBE, DL (নাজিয়া খানম; born 1943) is a Bangladeshi-born British management consultant, researcher, Director of Equality in Diversity, non-executive director for NHS Luton and chair of various voluntary community organisations.
+Nazia Khanum DL (নাজিয়া খানম; born 1943) is a Bangladeshi-born British management consultant, researcher, Director of Equality in Diversity, non-executive director for NHS Luton and chair of various voluntary community organisations.

 Early life

-Khanum was born in Barisal, Partition of Bengal (now Bangladesh), British India.
+Khanum was born in Barisal, in British India (now Bangladesh).
 Her exact date of birth is unknown because during that period birth certificates were not given unless they were specifically requested.
-She was named by her father Late Shamsul Ulama (Sons of Scholar) Mawlana Naseer Ahmed Khan, a graduate from Aligarh Muslim University in India, double gold medalists.
+She was named by her father Late Shamsul Ulama (Sun of Scholar) Mawlana Naseer Ahmed Khan, a graduate from Aligarh Muslim University in India, double gold medalists.
 While studying there, he played an active role in the anti-British movement.